ajkr195/SpringBootBatchUniversalMigrationTool/README.md

 # SpringBootBatchUniversalMigrationTool
-SpringBoot and Batch base Universal Migration Tool
+SpringBoot and Batch base Universal Migration Tool for FileNet, MongoDB, Alfresco

+# Migrate To/From among the following:

+MongoDB
+FileNet
+Alfresco